 pH adjusters are what make nicotine absorption work.
 Sodium carbonate or sodium bicarbonate raises the pH in the oral environment, converting nicotine to its freebase form for faster mucosal uptake.
 Get the pH wrong and your 8mg pouch delivers like a 4mg.

 Humectants like propylene glycol or glycerol maintain moisture content so the pouch does not dry out in the can or feel chalky in the mouth.
+Target moisture content for a finished pouch typically ranges from 30% to 50% by weight, depending on the filler type and desired mouthfeel.

 Concentration Ranges